Are Trendy Investments a Bad Idea?

 A young generation of investors has grown up in a different investing culture, where it’s easy to fall for what is trendy/popular.
 This culture comes with a hunger to chase the next disruptive investment opportunity, and do-it-yourself (DIY) investors are all for it.
 Unfortunately for many, it’s easy to believe the loud headlines you read on the internet.
 Although sometimes there may be good opportunities for you, the odds that your investments are aligned with your goals if you’re jumping between trendy investments are lower.

 The media often highlights those who participated in massive wins.
 Too often, those who suffered tremendous losses were left out of the limelight.
 There is a skewed narrative and people often forget that there is someone on each side of a trade, and if one party is winning, the other is losing.

 5 Tips to Help You Avoid Falling For Trendy Investments

 You don’t have to be an expert or financial analyst, but your decision to invest your hard-earned money should be in something that you comprehend, even if only on a basic level.

 If you can’t explain your investment and how it works to a family or a friend confidently, it may not be for you.
 It’s never fun to suffer a loss in your investments.
 However, suffering a loss without knowing why hurts even worse.

 2. Invest in something meaningful.

-If you’re going to invest, invest in something you believe in and not a fad.
+There is a lot of noise out there.
+Too often, one can find investments that are only performing due to trend inertia.
+If you’re going to invest, invest in something you believe in beyond a fad.
 If you believe in the vision, you are more likely to hold on long term through the volatility and uncertainty.